kserve/website/docs/modelserving/v1beta1/custom/custom_model/README.md

 # Deploy Custom Python Model Server with InferenceService
-When out of the box model server does not fit your need, you can build your own model server using KFServer API and use the following source to serving workflow to deploy your custom models to KServe.
+When out of the box model server does not fit your need, you can build your own model server using KServe ModelServer API and use the following source to serving workflow to deploy your custom models to KServe.

 ## Setup
 1. Install [pack CLI](https://buildpacks.io/docs/tools/pack/) to build your custom model server image.

-## Create your custom Model Server by extending KFModel
+## Create your custom Model Server by extending Model class
-`KServe.KFModel` base class mainly defines three handlers `preprocess`, `predict` and `postprocess`, these handlers are executed in sequence, the output of the `preprocess` is passed to `predict` as the input, the `predictor` handler should execute the inference for your model, the `postprocess` handler then turns the raw prediction result into user-friendly inference response.
+`KServe.Model` base class mainly defines three handlers `preprocess`, `predict` and `postprocess`, these handlers are executed in sequence, the output of the `preprocess` is passed to `predict` as the input, the `predictor` handler should execute the inference for your model, the `postprocess` handler then turns the raw prediction result into user-friendly inference response.
 There is an additional `load` handler which is used for writing custom code to load your model into the memory from local file system or